How 3-Person Startups Ship Like 30-Person Companies

 Skip the mistakes above and follow this framework instead:

-1. Pick your highest-pain department — Where is your team spending the most time on repeatable work?
+- Pick your highest-pain department — Where is your team stretched thinnest?
+Where are roles empty?
 That's your starting point.
 (Not sure where to start?
 This guide breaks it down by department.)

-3. Review weekly — Use your consulting calls to audit performance, adjust workflows, and build trust
+- Review weekly — Use built-in monitoring dashboards to audit performance, adjust workflows, and build trust

 This isn't theoretical.
 It's the playbook we've run with dozens of startups, from pre-seed to Series B.